rwharpernc/EDLA/documents/DEVELOPER_GUIDE.md

 1. **Test Executable:**
    - Run `dist/EDLA.exe` directly
    - Verify all features work
-   - Check that profiles/logs are created in user directory
+   - Check that profiles are created in user directory
+   - Check that logs are created in application directory

 2. **Test Installer:**
    - Install on clean Windows system